Skip to main content

 ClickHouse vs Rockset - High-Level Comparison

-We'll begin with a brief overview of its strengths and where you might see some benefits compared to Rockset.
+We'll begin with a brief overview of ClickHouse's strengths and where you might see some benefits compared to Rockset.

 ClickHouse focuses on real-time performance and cost efficiency through a schema-first approach.
 While semi-structured data is supported, our philosophy is that users should decide how to structure their data to maximize performance and resource efficiency.
 As a result of the schema-first approach described above, in our benchmarks, ClickHouse exceeds Rockset in scalability, ingestion throughput, query performance, and cost-efficiency.